GUI Style

 new_style = {

-# provide a style for each widget state
+# You should provide a style for each widget state

 "normal": UIFlatButton.UIStyle(), # use default values for `normal` state